 Proposed law retains present law except to provide that any compensation paid to any public school teacher, administrator, or supervisor, including kindergarten through the twelfth grade and postsecondary education instructional faculty and administrators for compensation from any agency participating in a state or statewide public retirement system shall be deemed as compensation from his governmental entity to which he is duly entitled.
-Such compensation must follow all rules regarding secondary compensation related to the public retirement system in which the public employee is participating.
 Such services shall be deemed to be performed for the benefit of his governmental entity, although the time spent in such matters shall not be deemed as hours worked for his governmental entity.